Sasidaran Gopalan

 RESEARCH

 My research focus is closely aligned with my teaching interests.
 My research assumes a strong interdisciplinary orientation and lies at the intersection of applied macro, international economics and development policy, with a focus on emerging markets.
-My research can be organized into specific themes including foreign direct investment, financial globalization, financial inclusion, and trade and global value chains.
-I have published on issues spanning all these themes in notable field journals such as World Development, Journal of Macroeconomics, Review of World Economics, Information Economics and Policy, the World Economy, and Climate Policy.
+My research can be organized into four specific themes: (a) foreign direct investment, (b) financial globalization, (c) financial inclusion, and (d) trade policy & global value chains.
+I have published on issues spanning all these themes in notable field journals such as World Development, Economic Modelling, Journal of Macroeconomics, Review of World Economics, Information Economics and Policy, the World Economy, and Climate Policy.
 I've also co-written a few books on the above themes, as well as contributed to several policy briefs and op-eds for leading global financial dailies.

 I'm also an Associate Editor of Economia Politica and an Affiliate of the Center for Competitiveness, University of Fribourg.